 Enjoying Family Fun in Chicago with Teens

 Recently named the “Best Big City in the U.S.” by Condé Nast Traveler’s Readers’ Choice Awards for the second consecutive year, Chicago is an amazing city.
 Full stop.
 As far as being an attractive destination to bring your potentially picky teenaged traveler, it hits all the high notes.
-There’s food, culture, music, history, architecture, entertainment, and Instagram-worthy selfie opps.
+There’s food, culture, music, history, architecture, entertainment, great places to stay, and Instagram-worthy selfie opps.
 And did I mention the food?
 Here’s what to do in Chicago with kids of any age, but especially teens and tweens.

 1. Millennium Park and the Bean